 Setting boundaries in any intimate relationship can lead to a healthier connection, and in a relationship with someone with NPD, it may be especially important.

 Some examples of boundaries that you may want to set include:

-- No name-calling.
-You could let your husband know that if he begins to call you names, that the conversation will be over and that you will walk away.
+No name-calling.
+You could let your partner know that if they begin to call you names, the conversation will be over, and you will walk away.

-- Having time alone with friends.
-Your husband may not like it when you spend time with friends.
-However, isolation can be a form of emotional abuse and it’s important for you to have a strong support system in your life.
+Having time alone with friends.
+A partner with NPD may not like it when you spend time with friends or have your own life outside the relationship.
+However, isolation can be a form of emotional abuse, and you deserve to have a strong support system in your life.

-A therapist can help you work through the questions that you may have, help you work on building your self-esteem and confidence and teach you strategies to help strengthen your marriage.
+If you are in a relationship with someone with NPD, you may also consider seeking support from a licensed therapist.
+A therapist may help you work through concerns you may have about your relationship, help you work on building your self-esteem, and teach you strategies to help strengthen your relationship.